New bars that opened in Singapore in April 2019

 Norman Hartono, creative director of Ebb and Flow Group, as well as the brainchild behind The Dragon Chamber describes the bar as a place for “people who are looking for an adventure around every corner.”
 And the adventure starts even before you step foot into the premise — entering the bar requires a walk through a fridge in a kopitiam.

 There’s more.
-As you make your way through dimly lit space, you’re reminded of an underground Chinese gambling den or a secret society hangout.
+As you make your way through a dimly lit space, you’re reminded of an underground Chinese gambling den or a secret society hangout.
 The seats by the walls are covered in Chinese artwork, both traditional and contemporary.
 On the menu you’ll find what the bar-slash-restaurant deem “global Chinese cuisine.”

 Naturally, dishes so unusual need to be washed down with tasty tipples.
 Cocktails here spotlight local flavours, traditional ingredients and syrups as well as liqueurs made in-house.
 Sip on Crazy for Coconuts, which is a clever concoction that combines rich Irish whisky, coconut cold brew coffee made with a coffee sock, pandan tincture and dark sugar.
 Otherwise, have a taste of the Mojito Twist — the twist being the inclusion of a Chinese five spice syrup.

 The menu ascends in Alcohol By Volume (ABV).
-Start the evening with light and refreshing tipples — these include an almost-savoury cocktail that combines bitter IPA beer cordial, with the distinct flavour of sweet aroma of fat-washed with truffle oil.
+Start the evening with light and refreshing tipples — these include an almost-savoury cocktail that combines bitter IPA beer cordial, with the distinct flavour and sweet aroma of fat-washed with truffle oil.
 Moving up the scale are the medium ABV drinks.
 With Milky Whey, milk proteins are separated, creating curds that clarify the bourbon, cola cordial and fresh lime juice concoction.

 Contrary to what you might think, Heart of Darkness has nothing to do with Joseph Conrad’s novel.
 Catered to serious beer drinkers, CEO John Pemberton first discovered the magic of good ale when he was studying in Edinburgh.
 The years presented a long journey of ups and downs, career switches and moves across countries.
 Through it all, one thing remained the same: Pemberton’s obsession with brewing beer.
-One thing led to another, and before he knew it, Heart of Darkness — a craft brewery — was born in Saigon.
+One thing led to another, and before he knew it, Heart of Darkness — a craft beer brewery — was born in Saigon.

 Its Singapore arm is as communal-style and casual as you’d expect.
 There are 20 taps on-site with 10 flagships, and 10 rotator taps.
 These also feature hops, malt, yeast and water profiles.